 Vericomm Overall Rating

 Vericomm (vericommcorp.com) is a merchant account provider that specializes in marketing credit card processing services and point-of-sale (POS) systems to small retail and restaurant businesses.
 There is some evidence that the company is a reseller of iPayment contracts, and it may also resell National Processing Company services.
 In addition to marketing merchant accounts and processing equipment, the company also offers gift card programs, high risk merchant accounts, merchant cash advances, check verification and guarantee, and debit card processing.
 Vericomm appears to have begun operations in 1996 and may also use the alternate business names “Vericomm Credit Card Systems” and “Vericomm Electronics.”
-Vericomm is a registered ISO of Wells Fargo Bank, N.A., Walnut Creek, CA. The company’s corporate headquarters is located at 27200 Tourney Road, Ste 220, Valencia, CA 91355.
+Vericomm is a registered ISO of Wells Fargo Bank, N.A., Walnut Creek, California.
+The company’s corporate headquarters is located at 27200 Tourney Road, Ste 220, Valencia, California 91355.

 Vericomm Sales & Marketing Tactics | C-